Dean ML

 The Dean ML is an electric guitar made by Dean Guitars in 1977 along with its counterparts, the Dean V, Dean Cadillac and Dean Z. It has an unusual design, with a V-shaped headstock and V-shaped tailpiece.
 It was popularized by the guitarist Dimebag Darrell of Pantera.

 The neck had a slight "v" shape to it, which for some guitarists facilitated faster playing.
 The shape fits into some players' hands more comfortably.
 The design spread the mass of the guitar over a wider area than most guitars to maximize sustain.
-The "V"-shaped headstock and "string-through-body" were also intended to increase sustain and improve tone.
+The V-shaped headstock and "string-through-body" were also intended to increase sustain and improve tone.
 The Dean ML's body shape resembles a Gibson Flying V combined with the upper half of an Explorer.

 History

 Dean Zelinsky created the ML in 1977, striving for improved sustain and tone.
 Higher string angles and string length, due to the size of the headstock, contribute to the overall resonance.
 Dean has made the ML available to other manufacturers by licensing arrangement.

 The ML was named posthumously for the initials of Zelinsky's friend Matthew Lynn, who had died of cancer.

-The ML shape is also available as part of the Baby Series as a scaled-down version.
+The ML produced in the 90s under Tropical had a slightly different, narrower shape, and was also available as part of the Baby Series as a scaled-down version.
 The Dean "Metalman" line of bass guitars has a Metalman ML model.

 A guitar body shape similar to that of the ML is featured in the "create-an-instrument" mode in the video game Guitar Hero: World Tour.